NiyatiGoswami/99/README.md

 # IF YOU ARE HERE FROM THE YT VIDEO
-a few things changed.  completion is a bit different for skills.  i now require `@` to begin with ... ill try to update as it happens ...
+a few things changed.  completion is a bit different for skills.
+I now require `@` to begin with ...
+I'll try to update as it happens ...

 ### The Great Twitch Discussion
 I will conduct a stream on Jan 30 at 8am The Lords Time (Montana Time/Mountain Time (same thing)) we will do an extensive deep dive on 99 and what we think is good and bad.

 ## The AI Agent That Neovim Deserves
-This is an example repo where i want to test what i think the ideal AI workflow is for people who dont have "skill issues."
+This is an example repo where I want to test what I think the ideal AI workflow is for people who don't have "skill issues."
 This is meant to streamline the requests to AI and limit them it restricted areas.
 For more general requests, please just use opencode.
 Dont use neovim.

 ## Warning
-1. Prompts are temporary right now. they could be massively improved
+1. Prompts are temporary right now, they could be massively improved.
 2. TS and Lua language support, open to more
 3. Still very alpha, could have severe problems